- Written by Dr.Mehmet Demircioglu

 Short daytime rests can also help if the first nights are poor.
 Use them to get through the protected phase without repeated contact on the grafts, not to prove that sleep must feel normal immediately after surgery.

-If you truly cannot maintain any safe position, tell the clinic before surgery.
+If you truly cannot maintain any safe position, share that with the clinic before surgery.
 Sleep habits are part of aftercare planning, especially for restless sleepers, people with neck problems, and anyone who already uses breathing support at night.

 Yes, grafts can be disturbed by strong rubbing, scraping, pressure, or direct trauma in the early days.
 But a light accidental touch does not always mean you have lost grafts.